Vendor Email Compromise (VEC) Explained

-A new email fraud scheme has taken Business Email Compromise (BEC) to a whole new level of sophistication.
-The recently discovered type of email scam has been dubbed Vendor Email Compromise (VEC) and as its name suggests, the attackers prey on employees working at vendor companies.
+Vendor Email Compromise (also known as Vendor Impersonation Fraud) is a relatively new type of email scam that has taken Business Email Compromise (BEC) to a whole new level of sophistication.
+As the name suggests, in this type of cyberattack, the threat actors prey on employees working at vendor companies.

-Vendor Email Compromise, a new milestone in the evolution of BEC attacks
+Vendor Email Compromise, New Milestone in the Evolution of BEC Attacks

 Traditionally, a BEC attack is based upon what is commonly referred to as CEO fraud or the impersonation of an upper or middle-management employee.
 In this case, fraudsters contact their “colleagues” from the financial department, requesting an urgent payment and providing all the necessary details for the money to be transferred.
 Since the email comes from a superior and the message is transmitted with a sense of urgency, employees are likely to fall for this scam, being completely unaware the money will end up in a cybercriminal’s account.